 The WatchDog Alert System is an emergency notification system whereby you will be contacted by telephone, e-mail and text message in the event a weather-related or other emergency should develop on any of our four campuses.
 Resident Life students will also be alerted by an Outdoor Warning System that is located near the residence halls.
 The WatchDog Alert System is a free service to our students, faculty and staff.
 However, some participants receiving the text message alerts could be charged by their wireless provider.
-For more information, please contact Dr. Erik Zoellner, vice president for student services, in the Gooch One-Stop building on the Corsicana campus.
+For more information, please contact Brandon Ford, Blackboard administrator, in the Computer Services Department in the Albritton Building on the Corsicana campus.